In Oklahoma, Critics Say Pruitt Stalled Pollution Case After Taking Industry Funds

 How Pruitt handled the poultry case

-Soon after the 2010 election, David Page, who worked on Oklahoma's case against the poultry companies, saw Scott Pruitt at a restaurant in Tulsa.
+Soon after the 2010 election, Page, who worked on Oklahoma's case against the poultry companies, saw Pruitt at a restaurant in Tulsa.
 Page had known Pruitt because they had previously worked on a legal case in the 1990s.

 "I'll never forget this," says Page.

-"We shook hands, and I said, 'You know, I can't wait to talk to you about this poultry case we have,'" Page remembers.
-"And he said, 'Well, you know, Dave, I don't believe in using lawsuits to change public policy.'"
+"We shook hands, and I said, 'You know, I can't wait to talk to you about this poultry case we have,' " Page remembers.
+"And he said, 'Well, you know, Dave, I don't believe in using lawsuits to change public policy.' "

-Page says he believes Pruitt was sending the message that, "he didn't believe in the poultry case."
+Page says he believes Pruitt was sending the message that "he didn't believe in the poultry case."

-Critics, including Page, say this demonstrates a double-standard, given the fact that Pruitt repeatedly sued the federal government over matters of public policy like immigration, health care and the environment.
+Critics, including Page, say this demonstrates a double standard, given the fact that Pruitt repeatedly sued the federal government over matters of public policy like immigration, health care and the environment.

 "I guess I learned that he does believe in lawsuits for changing public policy if it's a policy that he subscribes to," says Page.

-By the time Pruitt took office in 2011, the judge still had not issued a ruling.
+By the time Pruitt took office in 2011, the judge, Frizzell, still had not issued a ruling.
 And as of May 2018, eight years after the trial ended, that is still the case.

-Judge Frizzell told NPR and StateImpact Oklahoma that a decision is "forthcoming," and has only been delayed by the case's complexity.
+Frizzell told NPR and StateImpact Oklahoma that a decision is "forthcoming" and has been delayed only by the case's complexity.

-Environmentalists and former officials with the Oklahoma Attorney General's office blame Pruitt for the lack of action.
+Environmentalists and former officials with the Oklahoma attorney general's office blame Pruitt for the lack of action.

-"I would have thought of something [to push for a ruling]," says former Attorney General Drew Edmondson, "a motion to wake up or something of that nature."
+"I would have thought of something [to push for a ruling]," says former Attorney General Edmondson, "a motion to wake up or something of that nature."

-And attorney David Page says he believes the donations to Pruitt's campaign played a role in the lack of action.
+And Page says he believes the donations to Pruitt's campaign played a role in the lack of action.

 "Of course," Page says.
 "I can see that he pretty much works with people who help his political career.
 So yeah, you give them money, you pay to play.
 That's all there is to it."